-All you need to make a creamy cauliflower hummus are the ingredients below:
+All you need to make the creamiest keto hummus are

 - Smoked paprika to serve – or paprika, but really, smoked paprika brings this dip to the next level!

-Transfer the hummus to a serving bowl and drizzle some more olive oil on the top with a touch of paprika.
+Transfer the hummus to a serving bowl and drizzle some more olive oil on the top with a touch of paprika or sesame seeds.

 Frequently Asked Questions